 Welcome and updates

-Welcome to my website and thanks for dropping in.
+Welcome to my website and thanks for dropping by.

-Sonoma & Sistine, a song that I co-wrote with Bob Shields and Mark Barnett has reached the finals of its category in the UK Country Music Radio Awards.
-It was initially selected as one of about twenty five songs that were voted on by listeners and is now in the final five that are judged by a panel.
-I am obviously extremely proud that the song has got to this stage and my fingers are crossed that it can go even further.
-All I can say is that I know that, given a fair listen, it stands up well.
-It has one of my favourite choruses and the lyrics work well with the melody despite being deceptively non-country.
-I noted that the names of the finalists were re-tweeted by Bob Harris, the great man himself and that alone was a huge thrill.
+Sonoma & Sistine, a song that I co-wrote with Bob Shields and Mark Barnett and it reached the finals of its category in the UK Country Music Radio Awards last year.
+It was initially selected as one of about twenty five songs that were voted on by listeners and made it all the way through to the final five that were judged by a panel.
+I am obviously extremely proud that the song got to this stage and my fingers are crossed that it can go even further.
+I noted that the names of the finalists were re-tweeted by Bob Harris, the great man himself, and that alone was a thrill.

-Bob and I wrote a song recently called The Gowan Robed, which is a song that finally found it's way to being written in the Scottish folk music tradition.
-I offered it to the wonderful Pauline Alexander who said that she would be happy to perform it in concert and she has said that she will record it for her next CD.
-I am so thrilled by that.
-I saw Pauline last at The Wee Folk Club just a few months ago and she was brilliant.
-She has a stunning voice and I can't wait to hear her sing the song and I am really looking forward to the recording.
-Check out Pauline Alexander and Sandy Stanage and you will understand why I am so thrilled.
+Bob and I wrote a song recently called The Gowan Robed, which is a song that we wrote in the Scottish folk music tradition.
+I offered it to the wonderful Pauline Alexander who said that she would be happy to perform it in concert and she has said that she may even record it for her next CD.
+I am so excited by that possibility.
+Pauline, along with Sandy Stanage, supported Dougie MacLean at his recent gig in Bathgate and they are really worth catching.
+Check Pauline and Sandy out on line and you will understand why I am so thrilled.

 The success of Sonoma & Sistine came from having distributed promotional copies of the HARD TO FIND EP.
 I had sent the EP to various broadcasters, programmes, presenters and producers.
 My co-writing partner, Bob Shields, and I both thought it would be a good idea to focus on the Country / Americana aspect of our song writing in order to get some plays and generate interest.
 The songs we chose to put on this EP were My Little Radio, Shoeshine Boy, Sonoma & Sistine, Runaway Blues and Wild Geese.
 We also decided to put it out under both our names in order to reflect how important we consider the song writing to be.